Supreme Court seems wary of barring government contacts with social media

 She and Justice Amy Coney Barrett postulated that the FBI might contact social media companies to tell them that, while they may not realize it, they have been posting information from a terrorist group aimed at covert recruitment.

 Louisiana Solicitor General Benjamin Aguiñaga argued that when government officials contact social media companies, even encouraging a particular course of action amounts to unconstitutional pressuring.
-That prompted this from Justice Barrett: "Just plain vanilla encouragement," asked Justice Barrett, her voice rising in gentle disbelief.
-"Or does it have to be some kind of significant encouragement, because encouragement would sweep in an awful lot.
+That prompted this from Justice Barrett: "Just plain vanilla encouragement," she asked, her voice rising in gentle disbelief.
+"Or does it have to be some kind of significant encouragement, because encouragement would sweep in an awful lot."

 Aguiñaga, however, didn't have a clear line of differentiation, except to claim that pressuring print and other media outlets is different from pressuring social media platforms.